 This is how The Club of Rome founders began the statement of purpose of this think tank, after having initiated it in 1968.
 The Club of Zagreb—which Knowledge Federation will initiate in two days in Zagreb, see this invitation letter—is a creative redesign of The Club of Rome where the ends are similar, but the means are entirely different.

-Having grown accustomed to the idea that the battle for ‘sustainability’ will have to be won through strife with the existing institutional and business power holders, we might find it surprising that The Club of Zagreb substitutes high-achievement academic and entrepreneurial career opportunities for strife and control.
+If you’ve grown accustomed to the idea that the battle for ‘sustainability’ will have to be won through strife with the existing institutional and business power holders, you might find it surprising to hear that The Club of Zagreb substitutes high-achievement academic and entrepreneurial career opportunities for strife and control.
 And yet isn’t that the form that a true solution should have?
 If our ‘global problems’ point at our and our society’s unanswered needs, should not attending to those needs be a source of prosperity and success for creative and courageous young people?

-Natural solutions are rarely new; in what follows I briefly point at the work and histories of some of our visionary predecessors, who were developing the ideas on which The Club of Zagreb is based already a half-century ago; and outline some of the events that preceded The Club’s inception.
-My telling will be in terms of a series of vignettes (brief real-life stories with a punchline).
-Together, those vignetts will compose a single coherent story.
+Natural solutions are rarely new; in what follows I briefly point at the work and histories of some of our visionary predecessors who developing the ideas on which The Club of Zagreb is based; and outline some events that preceded The Club of Zagreb’s inception.

 Partly because of jet lag and partly because of excitement, I spent a good part of the night awake.
 Tuesday was stretched over a long transatlantic flight, Wednesday and Thursday our Knowledge Federation team worked intensely on The Game-Changing Game details and its presentation at the Future Salon in Palo Alto the following Monday.
 It was Friday morning, July 13, 2012, and we were about to continue.